tugascrown204/clean-code-practices/CONTRIBUTING.md

 ### Additional Note
 - Always ensure your tests cover edge cases to improve the overall reliability of your contributions.
-- Consider adding unit tests when you introduce new features or fix bugs.
+- Consider adding unit tests when you introduce new features or fix bugs, as it is vital for validating changes.
 - Testing is not just a formality; it is essential for maintaining code quality.